 Marco Antonio Rubio (El Veneno) is a retired Mexican professional boxer.
 He was born in Torreón, Coahuila, Mexico on June 16, 1980.
-Rubio made his professional boxing debut at the age of 19 on May 17, 2000.
-He retired without winning a world title.
-He is 42 years old, and will be turning 43 in 4 months and 12 days.
+Rubio made his professional boxing debut at the age of 19, on May 17, 2000.
+He retired without winning a major world title.
+He is 42 years old, and will be turning 43 in seven days.

 Total Fights | 68 |